open-contracting/software-development-handbook/docs/docker/index.rst

 In this example, we find that the `buildpack-deps:bullseye image <https://github.com/docker-library/buildpack-deps/blob/master/debian/bullseye/Dockerfile>`__ installs the ``libpq-dev`` system package.

-If it's not included, install iit following `best practices <https://docs.docker.com/develop/develop-images/dockerfile_best-practices/>`__:
+If it's not included, install it following `best practices <https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#apt-get>`__:

 .. code-block:: none